EngreitzLab/crispri-flowfish/README.md

 ### Step 3.3: Set up the TSS qPCR file (optional)

 This file specifies an optional scaling parameter, representing the effect on gene expression when perturbing the TSS of a given gene, used to linearly adjust the effects estimated by the FlowFISH assay.
 For example, some probesets have some detectable background fluorescence that means that the knockdown from FlowFISH appears to be only 50%, when in reality it is 80% knockdown plus some background.
-To remove this background signal, we pass in an externally measured TSS knockdown value (e.g. 80%) into the pipeline, which is then used to shift/adjust the FlowFISH estimated effects to match (based on the best 20-gRNA window around the TSS).
+To remove this background signal, we pass in an externally measured TSS knockdown value (e.g. 80%) into the pipeline, which is then used to adjust the FlowFISH estimated effects to match (based on the best 20-gRNA window around the TSS).

 If this file is not provided, then this TSS qPCR shifting calculation is not done (see workflow/scripts/FlowFISHtssKD.py)

 This file includes the following columns:

-    [KeyCols]           Any number of columns matching the names of columns in the Sample Sheet, for table join name                Gene symbol to merge into the config.genelist file TSS_Override        If provided, overrides the TSS coordinate provided in 'tss' column of config.genelist
+    qPCRGene            Unique ID to merge into the Sample Table, to specify which values in this table should be used for which samples name                Gene symbol to merge into the config.genelist file TSS_Override        If provided, overrides the TSS coordinate provided in 'tss' column of config.genelist TSS_qPCR            Fraction expression remaining as measured by qPCR (e.g. 0.15 for 15% remaining).
+Set to NA to skip this adjustment.
+                          The best 20-gRNA window from the FlowFISH screen will be adjusted to this value [Additional cols]   Any number of additional optional columns useful for annotating the qPCR data

 ### Step 4: Provide sort params files

 To do.